Yato0226/RuntimeGC/README.md

-# RuntimeGC
-# for 1.5
+# RuntimeGC 1.5

-	<b>Warning Please backup your save before using this.</b>
+Warning Please backup your save before using this.</b>

 I just tried to update this, and I also don't have particularly good knowledge about modding.
 Overall, it's working like old times, but I don't know if there's an incompatibility with other mods.
 If the owner wants to remove this, I will remove it.

 &lt;size=20&gt;RuntimeGC In-Game Cleaner&lt;/size&gt;